Multiligament Knee Injuries

 Why choose Dr. Petrigliano?

 Dr. Frank Petrigliano is an orthopaedic surgeon who was fellowship trained in sports medicine and shoulder surgery at the prestigious Hospital for Special Surgery where he provided care to athletes of all ages.
-He currently serves as the head team physician for the LA Kings hockey team and associate team physician for USC Athletics.
+He currently serves as the head team physician for the LA Chargers football team and associate team physician for UCLA Athletics.
 Dr. Petrigliano is a renowned orthopaedic surgeon and researcher who employs state of the art treatments and procedures to get you back to your active life and back to sport.
 He always treats his patients with compassion and respect.
-Dr. Petrigliano is located in El Segundo California, and serves greater Los Angeles, Beverly Hills, the South Bay, and the Santa Clarita Valley.
+Dr. Petrigliano is located in Santa Monica California, and serves greater Los Angele and the South Bay.
 Contact Dr. Petrigliano to schedule a consultation today.

 At a Glance